 Click here to download the score cards.
 There are two tabs, one with the answers, one with the blank cards.

 Make sure that you don’t blow your budget on prizes!
-I got 40 prizes for my most recent party for just under a $5.02, or $1.18, depending on how you count it using this method.
-Prizes included: Gel Pens, Glitter Glue, and Incentive Sticker Sheets (bought at Dollar General).
+I got 40 prizes for my most recent party for $5.02, or $1.18, depending on how you count it using this method.
+Prizes included: Gel Pens, Glitter Glue, and Incentive Sticker Sheets.

 This is something that I hope no one asks me to do.
+The only decorations I put effort into are these super cute ones.
 I am not one to put money into trying to impress people.

 My idea of great decorations here is to hit the thrift store, buy all of the non-stained/ non-ripped clothes of the appropriate gender sized newborn to 3T, and string them up like drying laundry across the walls.
 My local thrift store often has $1 for any clothes you can fit into a grocery sack, so this would be extremely cheap for something that doesn’t get thrown away after the party.